gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 The use of dynamic memory can lead to out-of-storage run-time failures, which are undesirable.
 The built-in `new` and `delete` operators, other than the placement versions, use dynamic heap memory.
 The functions `calloc`, `malloc`, `realloc` and `free` also use dynamic heap memory.

-There is a range of _unspecified_, _undefined_ and _implementation-defined behaviour_ associated with dynamic memory allocation, as well as a number of other potential pitfalls.
+There is a range of _unspecified_, _undefined_, and _implementation-defined behaviour_ associated with dynamic memory allocation, as well as a number of other potential pitfalls.
 Dynamic heap memory allocation may lead to memory leaks, data inconsistency, memory exhaustion, non-deterministic behaviour, etc.

 Note that some implementations may use dynamic heap memory allocation to implement other functions (for example, functions in the library `cstring`).
 If this is the case, then these functions should also be avoided.